Materials Science and Engineering

 PHD Ecole Polytechnique Federale de Lausanne (EPFL)

-David Lipke, Assistant Professor
+David Lipke, Associate Professor

 PHD Georgia Institute of Technology

-Michael Scott Moats, Professor
+Michael S Moats, Professor

 PHD University of Arizona